 Kaisen has presented her artworks and films at venues such as the 7th Liverpool Biennial (UK), Videonale13 (Germany), the Gwangju Biennale, Leeum Samsung Museum of Art, Asia Culture Complex, the Incheon Women Artists Biennale, Seoul New Media Art Festival, Coreana Museum of Art (South Korea), Gana Art New York, DePaul Art Museum, The Wing Luke Museum of the Asian American Experience, Vox Populi Gallery, Korean American Film Festival New York, Los Angeles Asia Pacific American Film Festival (USA), Kunsthallen Brandts, Museum for Contemporary Art Roskilde, Nikolaj Contemporary Art Center, The National Museum of Photography, Den Frie Udstillingsbygning, and Kunsthal Aarhus (Denmark), Malmö Konsthall, Malmö Konstmuseum, and Inter Arts Center (Sweden), Sørlandet Art Museum and Oslo Kunstforening (Norway), Kyoto Arts Center, Kyoto Museum of Art, Fukouka Museum of Art, and Yamagata International Documentary Film Festival, Tochigi Prefectural Museum of Fine Arts (Japan), Beijing 798 Art Zone (China), Taiwan International Documentary Film Festival (Taiwan), Museum of Contemporary Art and Design (Philippines), The National Gallery (Indonesia), and Townhouse Gallery (Egypt).

-Kaisen is co-founder of the artist collective UFOlab (2004-) with Anna Jin Hwa Borstam, Charlotte Kim Boed, Jette Hye Jin Mortensen and Trine Meesook Gleerup, part of the exhibition collective Orientity Exhibition (2004-) with Adel KsK, Raymond Hahn, mihee-nathalie lemoine, and Natsue Haji Oh), co-founder of the artist unit and curatorial initiative itinerant_incisions (2009-) with Guston Sondin-Kung, co-founder of GANDA - Grassroots Cinema Center for Women of Asia (2008-) with Soni Kum, Rosalie Zerrudo, Alma Quinto, and Sorhaila Lomondot Latip-Yusoph, and part of the project Migratory Times (2016-17) initiated by Institute of (im)Possible Subjects.
+Kaisen is co-founder of the artist collective UFOlab (2004-) with Anna Jin Hwa Borstam, Charlotte Kim Boed, Jette Hye Jin Mortensen and Trine Meesook Gleerup, part of the exhibition collective Orientity Exhibition (2004-) with Adel KsK, Raymond Hahn, mihee-nathalie lemoine, and Natsue Haji Oh), co-founder of the artist unit and curatorial initiative itinerant_incisions (2009-) with Guston Sondin-Kung, co-founder of GANDA - Grassroots Cinema Center for Women of Asia (2008-) with Soni Kum, Rosalie Zerrudo, Alma Quinto, and Sorhaila Lomondot Latip-Yusoph, and part of the project Migratory Times (2016-17).

 CURRICULUM VITAE - JANE JIN KAISEN